Physical Education Units 1 and 2

 Things to think about

-Do you enjoy learning about how the body works, as there is a significant amount of science-based learning including the body systems, muscles and bones?
+Do you enjoy learning about how the body works, including a significant amount of science-based learning about the body systems, muscles and bones?
 If you answered yes and you are excited to learn these concepts, then this is the subject for you.

 Things you can do now